dagger/todoapp/README.md

 ```
 export NETLIFY_TOKEN=************
-dagger do dev deploy
+dagger do deploy
 ```

-For available deployment flags, run `dagger do dev deploy --help`.
+For available deployment flags, run `dagger do deploy --help`.

 ### `dagger do test`